kazMcLamore/Infinity-Integration/Guide.md

 An opportunity represents an event or party that the customer wants to have catered.
 This is not currently tracked in the existing caterEvents database and we're adding this information into the Integrator Bridge.
 ### Why track opportunities?
+1. One prospect may have multiple events they wish to cater over time.
+We want to keep all of these opportunities (and events) linked to a single Person record in FileMaker to make reporting possible.
-This will make it possible to report on the overall number of opportunities we are receiving each year.
-This is currently difficult because the same event will be quoted many times.
+2. This will make it possible to report on the overall number of opportunities we are receiving each year.
+	- This is currently difficult because the same event will be quoted many times.
 If we do not get the business it is difficult to report on those that we missed because, while we may have n number of quotes in the system, we don't know how many actual events those related to without a single "accepted quote"

 ```mermaid
 ---